220328-uta-sh-net-ext/Daniel-Oszczapinski/Training practise/Week-6/QcQuestions.md

     - [Element] - is sometimes referred to as a tag name selector or element selector because it selects an HTML tag/element in your document.
     - [Class] - that will target specific elements with the class applied.
     - [Id] - an ID can be used only once per page, and elements can only have a single id value applied to them.
 It can select an element that has the id set on it
+- Ways to Include CSS
+  - [External] CSS  - Creating an external .css file to apply css to multiple HTML docs, HTML doc must use the link tag to reference the external css, Used to apply multiple css to multiple elements in multiple HTML docs
+  - [Internal] CSS - Applies CSS by using the style tag inside of a HTML doc, Used to apply multiple css to multiple elements
+  - [Inline] CSS - Inline CSS is used to style a specific HTML element.

 Responsive Web Design - changes the deign based on the viewport like a phone or computer. we are using bootstrap